Tips on choosing a rug

 Top tips on choosing a rug for your home

 Whether you want a deep pile to wiggle your toes in, a flat weave to sit neatly under furniture, one that is pet friendly and easy to clean or a bespoke design unique to you then these tips should help with your decision making.

-There is so much choice, I would recommend that you try and see the rug so that you get a true idea of the colours or you can shop online as there is a huge amount of rug stores, just check out the returns policy and delivery charges first before your order.
+There is so much choice here's some tips on choosing a rug, I would recommend that you try and see the rug so that you get a true idea of the colours or you can shop online as there is a huge amount of rug stores, just check out the returns policy and delivery charges first before your order.

 It's easy to spend hours trawling through the huge amount of choice that’s available so it's a good idea to think about whether you want plain or patterned, one colour, two colours or multi coloured.
 Then decide on the weave, woven, short or fluffy.
 Have some fun, what would happen if you choose something completely different and you stepped out of your comfort zone?

 Here are a few of my favourite rugs that I have seen recently:

 Look in any interior magazine and you will sew this style of rug.

 This luxurious Berber rug measures 230cm x 160cm.
 This striking rug has been painstakingly handwoven by Kenza, a Moroccan Beni Ourain tribeswoman.
 The same techniques have been employed by these remarkable craftspeople for hundreds of years and have been passed down through the generations.

 A Moroccan Berber rug 100% natural unbleached wool handwoven in the Atlas Mountains as sold by citycows.co.uk Perfect for happy toes and extremely stylish.